Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Introduction

 \section{Introduction}

-In many problems of machine learning, we originally try to find an exact solution to minimize the excepted risks or errors over a Banach space such as Optimization \eqref{eq:TRM}.
-The exact solution will give the best decision rule to take the appropriate action.
-Unfortunately, the expected risks are usually unknown or unformulated and thus it is too difficult to directly find the exact solution by the original problem.
-In the actual situation, the real data are observed from the original problem and it is natural to use the large scale data to approximate the exact solution.
-Now the regularized learning provides an efficient tool to construct the approximate solutions.
-The regularized learning plays a great role in disciplines such as statistical learning, regression analysis, approximation theory, inverse problems, and signal processing.
-The regularized learning has many applications in various areas of engineering, computer science, psychology, intelligent medicine, and economic decision making.
-The regularized learning discussed here is to find an approximate solution to minimize the regularized empirical risks which are the sum of the empirical risks and the regularization terms such as Optimization \eqref{eq:RERM}.
-The motivation of the regularized learning is the approximation of the excepted risks by the empirical risks and the computation of the empirical risks by finite many data and simple loss functions.
+In numerous practical problems, the main goal frequently involves determining an exact solution to minimize expected risks or errors over a Banach space, as exemplified in Optimization \eqref{eq:TRM}.
+The exact solution will provide the optimal decision rule for ascertaining the most appropriate course of action.
+Unfortunately, the expected risks are frequently unidentified or uncertain.
+Hence, it is difficult to determine the exact solution to the original problem directly.
+In various mathematical models within the fields of physics and engineering, observed data are collected and measured from the original problem.
+Moreover, the large-scale data are employed to approximate the exact solution.
+Regularized learning provides an effective method for developing approximate solutions.
+Regularized learning, as presented here, focuses on seeking an approximate solution to minimize regularized empirical risks that are the sum of empirical risks and regularization terms, as exemplified in Optimization \eqref{eq:RERM}.
+The motivation for employing regularized learning is provided by the computation of empirical risks using finitely many training data and simplistic loss functions, as exemplified in Equation \eqref{eq:EmpRiskFun}, and the approximation of expected risks by empirical risks, as exemplified in Equation \eqref{eq:PointConv}.
+Regularized learning plays a vital role in various disciplines, including statistical learning, regression analysis, approximation theory, inverse problems, and signal processing.
+Regularized learning is applied in various fields, such as engineering, computer science, psychology, intelligent medicine, and economic decision making.